mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

     CPU times: user 4.13 ms, sys: 844 µs, total: 4.97 ms Wall time: 954 ms

+Here the indexed MongoDB system seems about twice as fast as the comparably indexed SQLite system.

 Results
 -------

 *Disclaimer: These results come from a single run.
-No attempt was made to optimize the backend configuration, nor was any consideration taken into account about databases being warmed up at all.
+No attempt was made to optimize the backend configuration, nor was any consideration taken into account about databases being warmed up.
 These numbers are far from conclusive, and are merely here to present the ease with which intuitive-building experiments are easy with Blaze and the value of choosing the right backend.*